catseye/Feedmark/README.md

 This repository contains a Python program, `feedmark`, which is a reference implementation of a processor for the Feedmark format.

-It is in the `bin` directory, and can be run directly from there, or `bin` can be put on your search path.
+To use it, you can clone this repository and run it as `bin/feedmark` from the directory of your clone, or you can put the `bin` directory on your executable search path, and run it as `feedmark` anywhere.

+Or you can install it using `pip`:

+    pip install -e git://github.com/catseye/Feedmark.git@0.9#egg=feedmark

+(Depending on your needs, you may wish to establish a virtual environment first.)

-It is currently able to do the following things:
+`feedmark` is currently able to do the following things:

 ### Parse and check Feedmark documents